Do you have a window in your bathroom? Having natural light is a good thing, but you may still need bathroom curtains.

 Bathroom windows are tricky because you want natural light BUT you need privacy.
 There are many bathroom curtain ideas that provide privacy while also letting in plenty of light.
-In addition, there are so many wet things happening in the bathroom that you have to consider something that can get wet.
+In addition, there are so many wet things happening in the bathroom.
+An important factor to consider is using something that can get wet.

 Window Film/Decal for the Bathroom

-If you have a window directly behind your bath or shower, a curtain is sometimes not the best solution.
-For windows in the shower you can use removable decals.
-These decals are a lot better looking than they used to be and they are the perfect combination of privacy and light filetering.
-These work great in high moisture situations and they are easy to apply and remove.
+If you have a window in the shower area, a curtain is sometimes not the best solution.
+For windows in the shower, a great choice is using removable decals.
+These decals are a lot better looking than they used to be and they are a great way to provide privacy and light filtering.
+These work great in a humid environment and they are easy to apply and remove.

-Amazon has tons of selection and the prices are very reasonable.
+Amazon has a great selection and the prices are very reasonable.
 You can get just a plain frosted film, or one with a pattern like pebbles, stripes or even a simple frosted look.

 Roman Shades for Your Bathroom

 What if you have a window right beside your toilet?
-It’s nice, but you may feel like a film is not enough privacy.
-Shades are good for small bathrooms because they stay neatly tucked inside the window frame and don’t get as dirty.
+It’s nice, but you may feel like a film does not provide enough privacy.
+Shades are good for smaller windows because they stay neatly tucked inside the window frame and don’t get as dirty as floor length curtains.

-ETSY has the most selection of fabrics if you can afford a custom shade (make sure to buy from a seller that has lots of good reviews).
+ETSY has the best selection of fabrics if you can afford a custom shade (make sure to buy from a seller that has lots of good reviews).
 Custom roman shades start at around $100 and go up from there.
 Here are a few examples of some amazing shades on ETSY from sellers that do all kinds of custom drapery with great reviews.

 If you want a roman shade but you don’t want to spend a lot, try selectblinds.com.
 The fabrics are not as luxurious but they are simple and good quality.
 The prices are about 30% lower than custom shades on ETSY.